alexjvr1/VelocityUCL/README.md

 We're using Picard Tools to 1) Add Read Group information, 2) Mark Duplicate reads, 3) Perform a local realignment, and 4) validate the final BAM files.

+The links below provide a script for each step.
+Modify it to run this for each of your populations.

-1) Add Read Group information.
+0) Add Read Group information.

 Formulate the read group name based on the population and the sequencing library

-Use the [02b.1_AddRG.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02b.1_AddRG.sh) script to add read groups.
+Use the [02b.0_AddRG.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02b.0_AddRG.sh) script to add read groups.

 Choose your RGID based on the species and population. e.g. for Ringlet (E3) modern core, RGID=E3modc